virgo47/javasimon/minis/BorneoLang.md

 be default and used without explicit "name =").
 * Method/function default parameters?
 I'd go for it (trailing).
 * More control over package visibility (like sub-packages are not the same as outside packages).
+* Object literals like JavaScript, that is just cool.
+Do we even need "schema" for these objects?
+Sometimes it can be useful (framework, DTO, generation or WS, ...).
+	* Object literal in JS is object creation on the spot, whatever its structure is.
+Sometimes we may want to conform to some structure.
+For that we need to predefine the structure.
+What syntax for that?
+That also implies types - simple and structured (classes?) as well.

 ### Language - questionable and/or radical